- Academic Calendar Committee, 18.104.22.168

 - Faculty Council votes on HDAC's recommendation; this step will ordinarily be complete no later than the April meeting of the Faculty Council.

-- Provost and vice president for educational affairs submits recommendation to president of the College.
+- Provost submits recommendation to president of the College.

 - President of the College submits recommendation to the Educational Policy Committee of the Board of Trustees.

 - If approved, the honorary degree(s) shall be recommended for approval by the Board of Trustees.